Realcupy/shutdown-command/README.md

 ```

 at this point, editor opens up with empty file.
-copy the .sh on this repo and paste it inside opened file on your machine and save it. (ctrl + s)
+copy the inside of .sh on this repo and paste it inside opened file on your machine and save it. (ctrl + s)

 go back again to terminal and type this command `chmod a+x shutdown.sh`